Kristopher-Ray/polaris-us.org/content/updates/the-top-105-foreign-policy-failures-of-the-biden-presidency.md

 featured: false
 title: "The Top 105 Foreign Policy Failures of the Biden Presidency: A Timeline"
 date: 2024-06-19T17:14:05.389Z
-summary: "POLARIS releases the Top 105 Foreign Policy Failures of the Biden Presidency Never in our imagination did we believe the Biden Administration would decimate U.S. power and influence as quickly and as drastically as it has.
+summary: "Never in our imagination did we believe the Biden Administration would decimate U.S. power and influence as quickly and as drastically as it has.
   From the withdrawal of Afghanistan to the appeasement of Iran, shutting down American energy while greenlighting Russian pipelines, in every single theater the Biden Administration has empowered and enriched our enemies.
 It was difficult work, but we managed to narrow the list of Biden's foreign policy failures to the worst 105 - read the timeline below:"
 cta: Read More →
 categories:
   - Newsroom